Cook safely

 Set the refrigerator temperature between 1 and 5 °C.

-The refrigerator has different temperatures in different compartments.
-It is warmest in the fruit and vegetable drawer and in the door.
-Store particularly sensitive foods such as meat and fish above the vegetable drawer, it is coldest there.
-Optimally, different foods are stored in the refrigerator in separate, liquid-tight and clean containers (ideal: sealable cans).
+Different temperatures prevail in the different compartments of the refrigerator.
+The fruit and vegetable drawer and the door are the warmest.
+Particularly sensitive foods such as meat and fish should be stored above the vegetable drawer, where it is coldest.
+Different foods are best stored in the fridge in separate, liquid-tight and clean containers (ideal: sealable tins).

-Place perishable foods that must be consumed first in front of those that have a longer shelf life.
+Place perishable foods that need to be consumed first before those that will keep for longer.

-Open refrigerator doors only briefly.
-Even if something is only taken out of the refrigerator for a short time (such as milk for coffee), close the refrigerator door in the meantime.
+Only open the fridge door briefly.
+Even if something is only taken out of the fridge for a short time (such as milk for coffee), close the fridge door in the meantime.

 Cool cooked food quickly and store in a cool place